Do you ever wonder whether you’re really worthy to call yourself a writer?

 But if you want to call yourself a writer, you have to write.

-I can tell within the first minute of talking to a writing student whether they have what it takes to succeed.
+I can tell within the first minute of critiquing a writing student’s work whether they have what it takes to succeed.

 I’m not mean, but I’m straightforward.
 I assume they want honest input on how to improve, and so I tell them.
 It can be hard to hear.